recepdagli/interior_demo/README.md

 then later, we gonna make everything a model and integrate gpt5 to it. we gonna instruct it to attach objects, learn our structure and help users to make better kitchens!

+think it like fortnite but for kitchen-furniture design! or should I say: cursor for architectures!

+ok i realized I don't abstract enough that shit.

+ok, let me tell how thing will go and items will go be like by add upon each other (corners, angle, reference start point etc.)

+project -> surface -> walls -> cabinets (upper, lower, full body etc.)